 - The archeological and history museum (Musée d’Aquitaine)

 - Musée du Vin et du Négoce (museum of the wine trade)

 - The museum of decorative arts (Musée des Arts Décoratifs)

 - Musée d’Histoire Naturelle (natural history museum)

 - Centre d’arts plastiques contemporains (CAPC) (contemporary art museum)

 The Aquitaine region is located in the southwest of France.
 The region’s capital city of Bordeaux is roughly 350 miles from Paris.
 Bordeaux is easily accessible via TGV rail.

-History buffs and followers of royal intrigue will be taken with Aquitaine's past.
+History buffs and followers of royal intrigue will be taken with Aquitaine’s past.
 A former duchy ruled by Eleanor of Aquitaine (wife of both Louis VII and Henry II of England).
 Eleanor bore ten children one of which became known as Richard the Lion-Hearted.
-Eleanor was considered one of Europe's first feminists and was also one of its first romantics.
+She was considered one of Europe’s first feminists and was also one of its first romantics.

 Visit the website of the tourist office of Aquitaine for more information.